Katherine A. Flores

 Katherine A. Flores (born 1953) is a family physician and an Associate Clinical Professor in Family Medicine at the University of California, San Francisco School of Medicine, in the United States.
 She is one of the founding members of the National Hispanic Medical Association.
-Flores founded a range of programs focused on increasing the number of culturally competent doctors serving the Latino communities in California's Central Valley, particularly by supporting traditionally underserved student populations to successfully pursue education and medical careers.
+Flores founded a range of programs focused on increasing the number of culturally competent doctors serving the Latino communities in California's Central Valley.
+The programs support traditionally underserved student populations to successfully pursue education and medical careers.
 These educational programs include the California Borders Health Education and Training Center (HETC) program, Partnerships for Health Professions Education (PHPE), and the Hispanic Centers of Excellence (HCOE), the California Health Professions Consortium, and the Latino Center for Medical Education and Research.
 The Latino Center for Medical Education and Research is the home of Junior Doctors Academy and Doctors Academy, programs that support middle and high school students as they pursue education and careers in medical fields.
 She received a James Irvine Foundation Leadership Award in 2010.

 Childhood and family life

-Flores' family migrate from Mexico to the United States, where they worked as farm laborers.
+Flores' family migrated from Mexico to the United States, where they worked as farm laborers.
 Born in Fresno, California, USA, Flores' mother died when she was just an infant.
-She was raised by her grandparents, and worked alongside them at agricultural jobs from about age four to age 16.
+She was raised by her grandparents, and worked alongside them at agricultural jobs from about age four to 16.

-Experiences from her childhood and early adult years informed Flores' career trajectory.
+Her childhood and early adult experiences inspired Flores to enter the medical field.
 Her grandfather lost his leg to a diabetes-related infection, as a result of the medical professionals who treated him not taking his living situation into account.
-Seeing how the lack of Latino medical professionals in the San Juaquine Valley regularly led to misunderstandings that impacted the health of the region's substantial Latinx population, Flores became interested in representation of the Latino among medical workers.
+She witnessed how the lack of Latino medical professionals in the San Juaquine Valley regularly led to misunderstandings that impacted the health of the region's substantial Latino population.
+Following those experiences, Flores became interested in representation of the Latino among medical workers.
 Additionally, after earning admission and full scholarship to Stanford University, Flores found college a struggle.
 In particular, she missed her family and community.
-Flores credits support from two classmates with keeping her in school.
-She also got involved with advocacy for Latino individuals' and farmworkers' rights, including marching with Cesar Chavez, and began working with Latino organizations on the state and national level, focusing on increasing the number of medical professionals who are Latino.
-These experiences convinced Flores that she could go to medical school and led to her determination that helping other students succeed would also be part of her life's work.
+Flores has stated that the support she received from two classmates kept her in school.
+She also got involved with Latino advocacy and farmworkers' rights, including marching with Cesar Chavez, and began working with Latino organizations on the state and national level.
+She focused on increasing the number of medical professionals who are Latino.
+These experiences convinced Flores that she could go to medical school and contributed to her belief that helping other students succeed would also be part of her life's work.

 She married a professor of teacher education, Juan Flores.
 They have two children.